salarizadi/moddable-sdk/Modules/cluster/README.md

 ## About This Module
 This module can connect multiple boards with UART.
 The great feature of this module is that you can add several commands like JavaScript eventListener that whenever you need that command, you can call that command from board #1 and execute it on board #2.
-You can better understand what I mean in the <a href="#example">examples</a>.
+You can better understand what I mean in the [examples](#example).

 [@phoddie](https://github.com/phoddie) Thanks for your help with this project, You can see our [conversation](https://github.com/Moddable-OpenSource/moddable/discussions/1180).